conorr/conorr.github.io/_posts/2025-11-13-a-journey-into-json-rpc.md

 Anyways in the course of this problem solving I was forced to do a deep dive into the client and server connection between the headless `dlv` instance and my IDE.
 I came across the fact that delve and my IDE use JSON-RPC to communicate, which I found interesting.

 It turns out that when you run your go code with the `dlv` process and connect to the debugger using an IDE like VS Code or GoLand, the IDE and the delve server exchange JSON-RPC messages to inform the IDE about the current state of the debugger.
 The current state of the debugger being things like the call stack, the values of locals, and the symbols under the current breakpoint.
-The IDE can then message the debugger to do things like set breakpoints, step execution, and so on.
+The IDE can then message the debugger to do things like set new breakpoints, step execution forward, and so on.

 **What makes JSON-RPC a good fit for the interaction beween a debugger and an IDE?** I realized that while I was dimly aware that JSON-RPC existed and was related to remote procedure calls, I didn’t know all that much about it, or the RPC paradigm in general.